 It is bloody cold – what an idea to swim tonight!
 He was so enthusiastic I could not spoil it.
 Peter is like that.
 His mind is full of images or shall I say moving pictures, films.
 And he prepares the setting – the setting is so important!

 We had our drinks on the terrace above the rocks.
-The moon came out late, a full moon; that’s why we had our drinks on the terrace in the first place.
-Because of the full moon.
+The moon came out, a full moon; that’s why we had our drinks on the terrace in the first place.
+To watch the full moon.

 Peter suggested after the second glass of white wine, “Shall we walk to the rocks Melanie?”

 I should have thought that the water would be cold.
 Plus, I can not walk down the rocks on my high heels.

-“Let me help you Melanie,” he said, Peter – and his voice is so warm and melodic I could not resist.
+“Let me help you Melanie,” he said, Peter – and his voice, so warm and melodic – I can not resist.

 “Yes,” I let my long dress fall off my body on the rocks.
 I followed him in the water.
 When I realized it was deep, I panicked.

 “Don’t worry Melanie, I am here”.
 Next, he was standing on a rock with his hands extended towards me helping me to float, instructing me how to swim in his steady voice.

 I started laughing.
 It was so ridiculous.